AVJdataminer/Gtools/README.md

 # Gtools
-Automate Timecard form Google Cal and other things
+Automate Timecard from Google Cal and other things